blu-Fox/CalendarScrollingSwiftUI/README.md

  - As normalisedOffset aligns with the appropriate row, triggerAutoScroll is updated again.
 This happens if offset is aligned with any row && draggingInAutoScrollArea == true.
  - CalendarView detects onChange of triggerAutoScroll and initiates another auto-scroll.

-## Pseudocode summary of CalendarView (see comments in source code for more detail)
+## Pseudocode summary of CalendarView
+See comments in source code for more detail
 ```
 State triggerAutoScroll(UUID)
 State draggingInAutoScrollArea(Bool)